martinfoell/feynman-colorflow/README.md

 # feynman-flow
-LaTex package for drawing Feynman diagrams with color flows
+A LaTex package for drawing Feynman diagrams with color flows